andreas-mausch/andreas-mausch.github.io/posts/2025-01-17-luks-container-encryption/index.md

 ```

 So the header is expected as a file, but in my dream it would be stored in `pass`.
-But then we would need to call a command in cryptsetup, rather than passing a file, and that, unfortunately, is not offered by `luksOpen`.
+But then we would need to call a command in cryptsetup, rather than passing a file, and that, unfortunately, is not offered by `cryptsetup open`.

 # Links